influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 ### Set up a native subscription

-To ingest MQTT (Message Queuing Telemetry Transport) data into InfluxDB, do the following to set up a Cloud native subscription:
+To ingest MQTT (Message Queuing Telemetry Transport) data into InfluxDB, do the following to set up a native subscription:

 1. [Subscribe to an MQTT topic](#subscribe-to-an-mqtt-topic) in InfluxDB Cloud by configuring an MQTT broker, and specifying the topic(s) to subscribe to.
 2. [Define parsing rules](#define-parsing-rules) for JSON or regex data (line protocol requires no configuration).